This fall, skip the canned pumpkin and learn how to make pumpkin puree at home with fresh pumpkin (or squash)! It's

 There are plenty of great reasons to know how to make pumpkin puree at home, even if you can find it in a can.

 - You got overzealous at the farmers market because the pumpkin was so cute and fall looking, and you didn’t realize you’d have at least 20 pounds/9 kilos of squash to deal with. (pictured below)

 - You got all of the ingredients to make this soup (yay!!), and now you have lots of squash left over.

-- Because sometimes it’s just fun to make something from scratch, like homemade tortillas or pizza dough, even though there are perfectly good versions available at the store.
+- Because sometimes it’s just fun to make something from scratch, like homemade hummus or pizza dough, even though there are perfectly good versions available at the store.

-First, scoop out the seeds and roast the pumpkin on a baking sheet until fork tender…
+First, scoop out the pumpkin seeds and roast the squash on a baking sheet until fork tender.

 Once cooled, scoop the flesh from the skin and run it through a food processor until it’s smooth.